Sebberh/RenovateTutorial/ReadMe.md

 ## Preparation
 To complete this tutorial you will need a Github account and a web-browser.

-## Instructions
+## Fork Example Application

 1. The example project we are going to use is a simple web server that listens to clients that connect to <http://localhost:3000>.
 When a client connects to the server, then the server sends the message "Hello World!" as a response.
 The example project can be found here <https://github.com/Sebberh/GenericNode>.
 For more details about the example project, check its README.
 Moving on to the first step of this tutorial, navigate to <https://github.com/Sebberh/GenericNode>

-2. Fork the repository
+2. Fork the repository and enable issues on the fork.
 ![](images/2.png)

+## Install Renovate

 3. Navigate to <https://github.com/apps/renovate> and click the Install button
 ![](images/3.png)